Death Is My Trade (film): Plot

-Franz Lang, born in 1900, tries to get to the front line during World War I when he is a teenager - at first unsuccessfully.
-Finally, he volunteers to work at a military hospital, where he gets to know injured Hauptmann Günther.
-In their interactions, the German Army officer explains to him the only sin: not being a "good German" - a key sentence for Lang and his future life.
-The officer promises young Franz to take him into his newly founded regiment.
+Franz Lang, born in 1900, unsuccessfully tries to get deployed to the front line during World War I. Eventually the teenager volunteers to work at a military hospital, where he gets to know injured Hauptmann Günther.
+The German Army officer explains to him the only sin: not being a "good German", which would emerge as a recurring theme in Lang's life.
+The officer promises young Franz to enlist him in his newly founded regiment.

-In 1917 Franz Lang serves at the front, which he had long desired, under the command of Captain Günther: Joining three of his comrades Franz is to take machine gun position and has to experience the death of two of his comrades.
-The third tries to convince Franz of desertion, but he wants to fulfill the wish of his group leader, who had just died, to stay in machine gun position as long as possible, and so kills the deserter.
-Severely wounded carrying his machine gun Franz Lang drags himself behind the front line, where he is found unconscious by Captain Günther.
+In 1917 Franz Lang serves at the front, which he had long desired, under the command of Captain Günther.
+While manning a machine gun position, he witnesses the death of two of his comrades.
+His only remaining comrade wants them to desert their position, but Lang wants to fulfill the wish of his group leader, who had just died, to stay in the machine gun position as long as possible, and so kills the deserter.
+Severely wounded and carrying his machine gun, Franz Lang drags himself behind the front line, where he is found unconscious by Captain Günther.
 Later he promotes him to the rank of non-commissioned officer, as Franz Lang is the only survivor of the hopeless battle.

-Even after the war, during the Weimar Republic Lang maintains his devotion to duty and subservience to authority which is why he often gets into trouble in civil life: In 1919 he finds work in a machine factory with the help of a comrade, but soon he gets fired after a conflict with his elderly college, who struggles with Lang's pace of work, following pressure from the staff and the worker's council.
+Even after the war, during the Weimar Republic, Lang maintains his devotion to duty and subservience to authority which is why he often gets into trouble in civil life.
+In 1919 a comrade helps him find work in a machine factory, but after a conflict with his elderly colleague, who struggles with Lang's energetic pace of work, Lang is dismissed due to the shop stewards siding with the colleague.

-After his dismissal Franz Lang gets involved in national circles.
-As a result, he joins the extreme right-wing Freikorps Roßbach, which intervenes at the Ruhr Uprising against left-wing revolutionary workers in the Baltic states and at other occasions.
+After his dismissal Franz Lang gets involved in nationalist circles.
+As a result, he joins the extreme right-wing Freikorps Roßbach, which intervenes in the Ruhr Uprising against left-wing revolutionary workers in the Baltic states and on other occasions.
 In a group of arrested insurgents, he recognizes a former wartime comrade, who Lang supports at first.
-He points out at his commander that his comrade was very committed at the front and that he was awarded the Iron Cross.
-The commander of the unit convinces Franz Lang that they are communists and that he cannot relate to them as comrades anymore.
+He points out to his commander that his comrade was very committed at the front and that he was awarded the Iron Cross.
+The commander of the unit convinces Franz Lang that the prisoners are communists and that he cannot relate to them as comrades anymore.
 He says that they are ideologically blinded by "Jewish-Marxist agitators" and that orders are always binding and have to be carried out even against personal interests.
 Franz Lang is finally content with this explanation and when his former comrade later tries to flee, he shoots him.